[Image: The Rep Building, Dundee]

 Purpose

-Waypoint-1 is not centred on an ongoing programme of activities such as residencies, placements or workshops.
-Rather, what the project offers is a space for ECPMs to breathe and be guided in considering positive, proactive steps forward in their careers.
-Following a simple application process, ECPMs are invited to design their own professional development programmes in collaboration with Al. The level of support provided is negotiated with individual participants and can range from a one-off activity to weekly sessions spanning a full year.
+Waypoint-1 has no prescribed programme of activities such as residencies, placements or workshops.
+Rather, the project offers a space for ECPMs to breathe and be guided in considering positive, proactive steps forward in their careers.
+Following a simple application process ECPMs are invited to design, with WP1 mentors, their own professional development programmes.
+The level of support provided is negotiated with individual participants and can range from a one-off activity to weekly sessions spanning a year or longer.
 Where appropriate these programmes may intersect with those of other participants.
-In this way Waypoint-1 provides a hub for a mutually supportive community of ECPMs.
+In this way Waypoint-1 provides a hub for a mutually supportive community.

 Aims

 The ultimate aim of Waypoint-1 is to support ECPMs in their self-empowerment, while encouraging an openness to collaborative working and partnership.
-The project also offers a space to reconsider different working models for creating performance, and how the 'success' of such work might be evaluated in our ever-shifting circumstances.
+The project also offers a space to consider different working models for creating performance, and how the 'success' of such work might be evaluated.

 Team